rust-lang/rfcs/text/3720-labeled-match.md

 The [wasm3](https://github.com/wasm3/wasm3) webassembly interpreter is a well-known example.
 Their [design document](https://github.com/wasm3/wasm3/blob/main/docs/Interpreter.md#tightly-chained-operations) describes their approach and also mentions some further prior art.

+This feature request has a long history in rust, because the details are hard to get right.
+The current proposal is [Explicit Tail Calls](https://github.com/phi-go/rfcs/blob/guaranteed-tco/text/0000-explicit-tail-calls.md).

 This [zig issue](https://github.com/ziglang/zig/issues/8220) gives three good reasons for why guaranteed tail calls don't cover all cases:

 - on some targets, tail calls cannot be guaranteed (or at least LLVM currently won't)
 - logic must be organized into functions, this has potential performance implications, but also stylistic ones.
 - debugging of logic structured with tail calls is much more difficult than code that stays within a single stack frame

 Tail calls are a useful tool, and rust should have them, but there are still use cases for labeled match.

 ### zlib-rs usage report

 We benchmarked an implementation using tail calls versus "loop + match" and our PoC labeled match implementation.
 The results are [here](https://gist.github.com/folkertdev/977183fb706b7693863bd7f358578292).
 We see significant (~15%) speedups of labeled match over tail calls in some benchmarks.

 ```
 Benchmark 3 (80 runs): /tmp/labeled-match-len rs-chunked 4 silesia-small.tar.gz